 TED TALKS: Learn about anything and everything you never imagined by watching a TED Talk.
-Here is one of my favorites: Amy Cuddy on PowerPoses, Ron Finley the Guerilla Gardener, and Sam Horn on How to Create Interest and Connect with Anyone.
+Here are three of my favorites: Amy Cuddy on PowerPoses, Ron Finley the Guerilla Gardener, and Sam Horn on How to Create Interest and Connect with Anyone.

 Explores the personal and societal reasons women seldom ask for what they need, want, and deserve at home and at work–and shows how they can develop this crucial skill.
 Another one of those books that has influenced a lot of women leaders.